Deciding When to Step Aside From the Decision-Making Process: Abstentions And Disqualifications

 The general rule is that elected officials who abstain are counted to determine whether a quorum exists.
 This includes those who abstain from voting because of a pending question concerning a conflict of interest (for example, an elected official who is waiting to receive an advice letter from the Fair Political Practices Commission may be counted toward the quorum).
 This is because they have not yet been disqualified; typically their agency attorneys recommend that they abstain pending resolution of the conflict issue.5

-Conversely, those who are disqualified from participating in the decision are not counted toward the quorum.6
+Conversely, those who are disqualified from participating in the decision are not counted toward the quorum.6 This includes officials who remain on the dais during the consent agenda but are not participating in a consent item in which they have a conflict.

 What to Do if You Abstain or Disqualify Yourself